The Surprising Truth about Alcoholism Cure

 How, then, do the proponents of this view explain the many people who, using various cures and methods, have managed to go back to moderate drinking.

-What about those who have succeeded in quitting drinking altogether using some of the alternatives to AA.
+What about those who have succeeded in quitting drinking altogether using some of the alternatives to AA, like Smart Recovery.

 Don't get me wrong AA has much to recommend it, but it is not the only show in town and its record is pretty poor, at least statistically.

 There are cures for alcoholism out there and they do work, at least for some people, but, and this is a big but, they do not work for everybody.
 Some of them are scams, designed purely to take your hard-earned cash.